NSLS2/bmm-bluesky-by-example/docs/bespokescan/solution.rst

 `DerivedPlot
 <https://github.com/NSLS-II-BMM/profile_collection/blob/master/startup/BMM/derivedplot.py>`__
 is a fairly clunky tool used throughout BMM's profile.
-It allows live plots to show the ratios of signal, which is very commonly needed at an XAFS beamline.
+It allows live plots to show the ratios of signals, which is very commonly needed at an XAFS beamline.
 In this case, we are using it in a more trivial way, just showing the signal on the :guilabel:`I0` detector.
 This could also be done with the `standard Bluesky LivePlot callback